Information for interns from A to Z

 - Ladders must be specially secured so that they do not slip or fall over.

 Seminars During the internship you will be invited to a seminar.
-There you will meet other interns and spend pleasant hours with them.
+In 2021 all the Seminars will be carried out online.
+On the the Seminars you will meet other interns and spend pleasant hours with them.
 In lectures, workshops and excursions you will learn a lot about vocational training, organic farming and renewable energies.
 We expect that you are really interested and we will evaluate the oral performance.
 The last day you have to prove in a written test how much you have learnt.

 Sleep Probably nobody will control when you go to bed.
 However, your chief has a right to demand that you sleep enough.
 A tired person works poorly and unfocused, makes more mistakes and cannot learn.